dcsaorg/DCSA-OpenAPI/README.md

 `/dcsa/tnt/vX`

-Where,

-X represents the major version number.
+Where X represents the major version number.

 Here’s an example for track and trace version 1.0.0,